Books and Magazines for Enthusiasts

 Malta The Bus Kingdom

-Published by Rakutensya Publishing of Tokyo in 1999, Malta the Bus Kingdom contains excellent photographs and is available in both Japanese and English editions, which differ slightly in content and the selection of photographs.
+Published by Rakutensya Publishing of Tokyo in 1999, Malta the Bus Kingdom contains excellent photographs and was published in both Japanese and English editions, which differ slightly in content and the selection of photographs.
 The only place I have seen this book for sale is in the bookshop of St John's Co-Cathedral in Valletta.
 The publisher's website no longer works so they may have gone out of business.

 Railway and Tramway